If familiar with the Chicago’s House scene, chances are great you’ve come across Vick Lavender‘s music, at some point…

 You’ve been around for quite some time already.
 How would you see your evolution from day #1?

-“When you consider the explosion of House Music originating from Black gay clubs, those two things in America are still very taboo, no matter what the media say.
+“When you consider the explosion of House Music originating from Black gay clubs, those two things in America are still very taboo.
+No matter what the media say.
 Hip-Hop on the other hand is a big business in a lot of ways.
-And as far as R&B is concerned, there isn’t anymore R&B: it has been changed into Pop Music, and Neo Soul is the new R&B…”
+As for R&B, there isn’t anymore.
+It has turned itself into Pop Music.
+And Neo Soul is the new R&B…”

 Where do you get your inspiration from?